Page created on June 3, 2021. Last updated on March 24, 2022 at 18:52

 Carpal tunnel syndrome is the most common cause of median nerve lesion.
 It’s a compression neuropathy due to entrapment of the median nerve within the carpal tunnel at the wrist.
 Demyelination of the median nerve occurs.

 The risk factors are:

 Sensory symptoms are most common, but motor symptoms also occur.
 Sensory symptoms include numbness in the palm, palmar aspect of fingers 1 – 3 and the radial half of the 4 finger.
 Motor symptoms include dropping things they’re holding, weak pinching.
 A typical symptom is a need to shake the hand during the night because of numbness.

 Diagnosis and evaluation

-Treatment options include splinting, steroid injection, and surgical cutting of the carpal tunnel.
+Treatment options include splinting, steroid injection, and surgical decompression of the nerve by cutting of the carpal tunnel.